-This version of PDF/X-1a (Part 4 of this International Standard) amplifies and refines the information provided in the earlier version (Part 1 of this International Standard), as follows.
+This version of PDF/X-3 (Part 6 of this International Standard) amplifies and refines the information provided in the earlier version of PDF (Part 3 of this International Standard), as follows.

-- The referenced version of the Adobe Portable Document Format has been chalded from 1.3 to 1.4. - The use of OPI has been removed. - This part of this International Standard contains only one conformance level, identified as PDF/X-1a:2003. - The following features, introduced in PDF 1.4, have been disallowed in PDF/X-1a:2003: JBIG2, Transparency, and Referenced PDF.
+- The referenced version of the Adobe Portable Document Format has been chalged from 1.3 to 1.4. - The following features, introduced in PDF 1.4, have been disallowed in PDF/X-3:2003: JBIG2, Transparency, and Referenced PDF.

-Whereas PDF/X-1a specifies the exchange of complete material, primarily as CMYK data, with all elements present, there are circumstances when this is not appropriate.
+Whereas PDF/X-3 specifies the exchange of complete material, with all elements present, there are circumstances when this is not appropriate.
 In certain workflows, some or all of the referenced elements may be more logically present at the receiving site, or may be exchanged at a different time.
 These include high-resolution contone-image files, line-art files, etc. These exchanges will generally require prior agreement between sender and receiver.
 The requirements for such situations are addressed in PDF/X-2 (Part 5 of this International Standard).
-Further, colour-management capabilities allow elements to be exchanged in colour spaces other than CMYK.
-The requirements for such situations are addressed in PDF/X-3 (Parts 3 and 6) of this International Standard.
-In addition, the requirements for intended printing conditions using gray and RGB are included in Parts 3 and 6.
+Other exchanges may be more appropriately restricted to CMYK and spot colour data only.
+Such exchanges are addressed in PDF/X-1a (Parts 1 and 4 of this International Standard).